fhuitelec/junia-isen-cloud-computing/week-3/docs/STEP_2.md

 - run `terraform apply`
 - wait 5 to 10 minutes for Azure to provision all the cloud resources

+## Issues with server & database names

+Terraform might fail telling you, you have incorrect character in the database name & server name.

+To overcome this, add the following variables in `terraform.tfvars` with your handle GitHub or anything else without the incorrect characters:

+- `database_server_name`
+- `database_name`
+- `database_username`
+- `storage_name`

 ## Discover your brand new resources

 Go to the [Azure portal](https://portal.azure.com/#browse/all) and check your resources.